-While USDA mortgage loans were originally meant to help rural America realize the dream of home ownership, they can also come in handy for a variety of other properties.
-Multifamily homes, businesses and single family properties are a case in point.
-In addition, loans that are backed by the United States Department of Agriculture can also be used to finance certain typed of development projects.
+While USDA mortgage loans were originally meant to help rural America realize the dream of homeownership, they can also come in handy for a variety of other properties.
+Multifamily homes, businesses, and single family properties are a case in point.
+In addition, loans that are backed by the United States Department of Agriculture can also be used to finance certain type of development projects.

 USDA Guarantee Home Loans are available to qualified borrowers but the property must be located within the USDA eligible area map.
 To see if the property you intend to purchase qualifies for USDA financing, use the tool checker here.

 There are two types of USDA home loans: (1) Direct, and (2) Guaranteed.
 Both have their respective qualifications and requirements.
 For the Direct, a borrower must go directly to the USDA Regional Service Center in their area to apply and get the loan.
 The Direct is geared more towards the lower income household.
 A lower income family is defined as a household making about 80% or less of the Area Median Income (AMI).

 The USDA Guaranteed Home Loans, on the other hand, is for borrowers whose household income exceeds 80% of the AMI but no more than 115% of the AMI.
 The USDA Guaranteed Home Loans are the type of loans that private lenders offer on behalf of USDA.
 Both types of loans must meet the credit, income and asset requirements set forth by the Rural Housing Service.

 For more information, contact our USDA Home Loan Specialists at (832) 562-8319.